marcus-waldman/Autumn/doc/uiux-design-principles.md

 ## Core Design Philosophy: "Companionship in Discovery"

-The interface design should embody the spirit of working alongside a thoughtful friend who celebrates your intellectual journey.
+The interface design embodies the spirit of working alongside a thoughtful friend who celebrates your intellectual journey.
 This is not merely a tool for hypothesis testing, but a space for becoming a more thoughtful, rigorous, and confident researcher.
-The design should recognize that users participate to come one step closer to self-actualization, with Anthropic serving as a companion in their scientific growth.

-Central to this philosophy is a commitment to intellectual fairness and humility.
-The system should engage with scientific evidence honestly, presenting the full landscape of knowledge rather than selective contrarian points.
-This is particularly crucial in the social and behavioral sciences, where human experiences are shaped by evolving social constructions rather than immutable natural laws.
+For the complete philosophical foundation underlying these principles, see **[Autumn Philosophy](autumn-philosophy.md)**.

 ## Fundamental Principles